sean-gl/look-back_on_the_efficacy_of_limited_transpiration/README.md

 # This script will
-#  - fit segmented models using genotype-specific coefficents reportd in Schoppach et al. 2017
+#  - fit segmented models using genotype-specific coefficients reported in Schoppach et al. 2017
-#  - build summary datasets
+#  - build summary data-sets
 #  - reproduce plots S1 and S2

 # Instructions